gordonrl/mcc-carpools/README.md

 I know this is a pretty long guide but I promise it's not that bad.
 I just wanted to be sure that anyone, no matter their computer science experience, can make this work so we can easily get fair carpools out for the club.

-Once again congratulations, and if you have any questions feel free to email me at gordonrl@umich.edu (or g.r.lewis@me.com if it’s past 2025 and I’m not responding with the first email).
+Once again congratulations, and if you have any questions feel free to email me at gordonrl@umich.edu (or g.r.lewis@me.com if it’s past 2025 and I’m not responding when you try my umich email).

+**Extremely Important Note: DO NOT change the responses form in any way, even the wording of the questions!!!
+The program will NOT work if you do this.
+If you need to change them either talk to me so I can edit the code or try editing the code yourself (maybe make a backup copy of the unedited version to be safe)**

 # How to use
 ## Setup